LIFE With Hank Aaron: A Legend Looks Back

 Take a moment to digest that: 17 years in a row with 150 or more hits.
 Anyone who knows anything about baseball knows that it’s hard to get 150 hits in one season.
 To hit 150 or more, year after year for almost two decades, while routinely launching 30 or more home runs every year, speaks to a talent, a competitiveness and a consistency that borders on the superhuman.

-Henry Aaron spoke with LIFE.com about some of the players — teammates as well as rivals — who made his playing days so satisfying, and so downright fun, for so many years.
+Henry Aaron spoke with LIFE.com about some of the players — teammates as well as rivals — who made his playing days so satisfying, and so much fun, for so many years.
 Now 79 years old (b.
 Feb 5, 1934), he is as gracious as he is insightful in his praise of his friends and foes.
-On top of everything else, he is a man of quiet, undeniable dignity.
+He is a man of quiet, undeniable dignity.

 — Ben Cosgrove is the Editor of LIFE.com